bsamuels453/erc4626-subgraph/README.md

 `make install`

-Make changes to `.env.` file as needed
+Make changes to `.env` file as needed

 Check out the makefile for build/deployment actions.